mph-/lcapy/doc/expressions.rst

 Lcapy has experimental support for a number of network synthesis.
 This produces a network model from an s-domain impedance or admittance expression.
-There are many methods, some specifically for simple network such as R-L networks, and more general methods including Foster and Cauer synthesis.
+There are many methods, some specifically for simple networks such as R-L networks, and more general methods including Foster and Cauer synthesis.

     >>> Z = impedance((4*s**2 + 3 * s + one / 6) / (s**2 + 2 * s / 3))